oracle-livelabs/adb/atp-hol/tut4207/apex-adw.md

     ![New Schema](./images/task-4/new-schema.png " ")

-4. Create a Database User and new password for this user (Ex: CareClinic)
+4. Create a Database User and new password for this user (Ex: CareClinic).
+Create Workspace.

     **Note:** Make sure to save this database user/password, you will need it later